Program Description

 Program Application

-- The application requires one recommendation from a faculty member at your institution
+- The application for this program requires one recommendation from a faculty member at your institution

-- The applicant will automatically receive an email notification when a recommendation has been submitted
+- Applicants will automatically receive an email notification when a recommendation has been submitted

 Once an applicant has been accepted into the program they will receive an email with a matriculation form to accept their program admission.
 This matriculation form includes the process for paying the Program Fee and is due 2 weeks after the notification of admission.